Malaysia Airlines jet crash insurance may be complex, lengthy

 Several airlines, including Turkish Airlines, have since announced they would avoid Ukrainian airspace.

 (Reporting by Alwyn Scott.
-Additional reporting by Richa Naidu, Thomas Atkins, Kathrin Jones, Arno Schuetze in Frankfurt and Alice Baghdjian in Zurich and Simon Jessop in London; Editing by G Crosse, Stephen Coates and Will Waterman)
+Additional reporting by Richa Naidu; Editing by G Crosse and Stephen Coates)